-The Carnegie Library of Pittsburgh – Homewood, located at 7101 Hamilton Avenue, is SFAF’s primary venue.
+The Carnegie Library of Pittsburgh – Homewood, located at 7101 Hamilton Avenue and is one of SFAF’s venue.
 A three-story building, that library has been restored to its original grandeur and is fully accessible.

 This 93-year old library includes a self-checkout service, new elevator and other conveniences.
 In addition, the Library’s meeting rooms, available for public use, can accommodate small and large groups.
 A fully equipped 300-person auditorium is available for larger conferences and stage productions.
-You can go here to find out all the happenings at the Homewood Branch of the Carnegie Library.
+Here’s a link to the library and directions to get there.

 City of Asylum creates a thriving community for writers, readers, and neighbors.
 We provide sanctuary to endangered literary writers, so that they can continue to write and their voices are not silenced.
 We offer a broad range of literary programs in a variety of community settings to encourage cross-cultural exchange.
 We anchor neighborhood economic development by transforming blighted properties into homes for these programs and energizing public spaces through public art with text-based components.

 City of Asylum’s new program venue, Alphabet City, is one of the venues for screening films.
 All films screen free of charge.
 Check out COA’s new home – City of Asylum @ Alphabet City.

 Just Films, a social justice film series, is a collaboration of four organizations in Pittsburgh, Pennsylvania committed to women, girls, gender equity, and social justice: the Chatham University Women’s Institute, New Voices Pittsburgh, the Women and Girls Foundation, and the Women’s Law Project.
 Just Films screens monthly through June 2017 and all screenings are free and open to the public.
 Visit the website to learn more.